Most teams do not need an internal AI assistant first. They need a retrieval environment that can answer the same questions reliably every time.

 - nobody can say what questions the system should answer

-If you are still deciding whether the AI layer makes sense at all, start with when a custom AI knowledge base is actually useful.
 If you want to see what this looks like in a live, high-scrutiny workflow, the South African Local Government White Paper case study shows retrieval, drafting support, and evidence traceability working together.
+For a related article on structuring the evidence layer before reporting, read How to Build Evidence Workflows for Reporting and Accountability.

 Add the rules that keep retrieval useful without weakening trust or exposing the wrong material.